sharebears/pulsar-rules/README.md

-# pulsar-rules
+# pulsar-plugin

-Rules plugin for pulsar API
+This is a template repository for a pulsar plugin.
+Use this when creating a new plugin.